Trying to figure out the best time of year to go to Yellowstone National Park?

 Winter road information

-Although the northern road through the park via Lamar Valley is open to regular traffic year-round, note that the Beartooth Highway which leads to the East Entrance is closed in winter, so the only way to access the park (unless you live in Cooke City, in which case you probably don’t need to read this) is the North Entrance.
+Although the northern road through the park via Lamar Valley is open to regular traffic year-round, note that the Beartooth Highway which leads to the East Entrance is closed in winter, so the only way to access the park (unless you live in Cooke City, in which case you probably donโt need to read this) is the North Entrance.

-Roads opened for over-snow travel (snowmobiles and snow coaches) at 8:00am December 15, 2023
+Roads typically open for over-snow travel (snowmobiles and snow coaches) mid-December and close to over-snow travel early-mid March.

 Most of the park is then closed for all traffic while roads are plowed until they open for regular traffic in spring (April-May).